Newman University is now accepting applications for the summer 2022 Investigative Summer STEM Program (ISSP).

 Each year, ISSP students split into small groups and perform research projects facilitated by Newman professors.

-This year’s project topics are “Investigations into Regenerative Abilities,” “Expression of the Jellyfish Gene: Green Fluorescent Protein in Bacteria,” “Dung Beetles of Kansas” and “Forensic Identification.”
+This year’s project topics are “Investigations into Regenerative Abilities,” “Expression of the Jellyfish Gene: Green Fluorescent Protein in Bacteria,” “Trebuchet Engineering” and “Forensic Identification.”

 Investigations into Regenerative Abilities (Jenna Persons)